 - A message that unifies and challenges the community to be involved.
 This message recognizes the challenges and opportunity to "re-imagine" our community.
-It is also a message that is locally rooted. - Social media/digital strategist to create a unifying "climate message" that is general enough for a greater Milwaukee area, but also specific enough that it grounds the CAP process locally and with Milwaukee's unique struggles and talents. - A campaign that shows what the local government is doing (and how to be involved) as well as "asks" for the community (how each resident needs to be part of this process for it to be effective). - Need A branding such "A.R.E.
-MKE"- Action for Resilience and Equity Hire a marketing firm - Two sides of the same coin Climate and equity
+It is also a message that is locally rooted. - Social media/digital strategist to create a unifying "climate message" that is general enough for the greater Milwaukee area, but also specific enough that it grounds the CAP process locally and with Milwaukee's unique struggles and talents. - A campaign that shows what the local government is doing (and how to be involved) as well as "asks" of the community (how each resident needs to be part of this process for it to be effective). - Need a brand such as "A.R.E.
+MKE"- Action for Resilience and Equity Hire a marketing firm - Two sides of the same coin Climate and Equity create a community wide climate action campaign and message.